Did you know that you can and should add fur to raw dog food?

 Whole Prey Quail With Feathers

-Hare Today also carries whole prey quail with feathers.
+Hare Today also carries whole prey day old quails with feathers.

 Add Fur To Raw Dog Food: Bottom Line